MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/can-i-use-enumerations-in-my-tracing-code-.md

 ---
-title: Can I use enumerations in my tracing code
+title: Can I Use Enumerations in My Tracing Code
 description: Can I use enumerations in my tracing code ms.date: 04/20/2017
 ---